 10. Inkscape

 Another excellent app for your Chromebook is Inkscape, a program to effectively draw vector illustrations and everything that follows along the line.
 Linux, yet again proving its unbelievable functionality, provides us with an Adobe Illustrator replica.
-Inkscape has got all the geeky tools you need to kickstart your creativity right into the action.
+Inkscape has all the geeky tools you need to kick your creativity into action.
 It can host paintings, logo designs, artistic creations, and a lot more, of course.

 sudo apt-get install inkscape

-When the install is finished, Inkscape will appear in the Linux apps folder.
+Inkscape will appear in the Linux apps folder when the installation is finished.

 11. KolourPaint

 One of the best apps for drawing on your Chromebook, KolourPaint, makes everything easier and surprisingly fun.
-With the Linux Container, the app feels almost native to Chrome OS because, yes, it performs that well.
+With the Linux Container, the app feels almost native to Chrome OS because it performs well.
 Nevertheless, if you’re fond of the popular Microsoft Paint, Chromebook has something more rewarding for you in-store.

 KolourPaint, despite performing exceedingly on a Chromebook, is jam-packed with features too.
 There’s a monochrome effect, an option to draw a skew diagram, and free-form possibilities.
 It’s safe to say that no other does it better than the painting app in question, and KolourPaint has us hooked from day one.
 Please enter the following code on the Linux Terminal to install it.